Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-10.md

 34. Web servers running on Amazon EC2 access a legacy application running in a corporate data center.
 What term would describe this model?
     - A. Cloud-native.
+      [ Refers to applications built entirely in the cloud using cloud-native services ]
     - B. Partner network.
+      [about third-party vendors and solutions]
     - C. Hybrid architecture.
     - D. Infrastructure as a service.